Applying For SSDI Benefits

 If a worker who has been paying into the Social Security disability programs through payroll taxes experiences a life-changing disability that prevents substantial work, he or she should be able to count on those benefits.
 After all, the Social Security Administration’s disability programs are intended as an insurance policy.
 The programs use pooled resources from payroll tax contributions paid by workers and a matching portion from employers.

 The majority of initial applications are denied, and even after appeals have been exhausted, less than four out of every ten applicants succeed.
-Without the help of an attorney that focuses on disability benefits, an SSDI applicant’s chances may be severely compromised.
+Without the help of a disability lawyer like Terry Katz & Associates that focuses on disability benefits, an SSDI applicant’s chances may be severely compromised.

 Yet even after submitting a strong claim, an applicant might not receive a determination for many months.
 In the event that an initial application was denied, a request for reconsideration may entail many more months of waiting.